 What we do

-We partner with Princeton faculty, students, and fellow library colleagues to incubate innovative digital humanities projects at multiple stages of development - from small seed grants to peer reviewed, chartered projects involving our Development and Design Team and our Project Management System.
+We partner with Princeton faculty, students, and fellow library colleagues to incubate innovative digital humanities projects at multiple stages of development - from small seed grants to peer reviewed, chartered projects involving our Development and Design Team and our Project Management methodology.
 Most CDH staff have 20% R&D time.
-We use this time to build research projects of our own design, present at conferences, and publish.

 The CDH hosts and co-hosts a wide range of events designed to bring greater awareness of digital humanities research methods and discoveries to the Princeton community.
 The center fosters discussion on campus and actively engages in debates about critical issues in the field.